CCR: Institutional Principles and Guidelines

 - beyond the scope of academic course curricular outcome already recognized by students’ academic transcript

-- fosters student learning aligned with the Core Learning Goals described in the Learning Charter of the University of Saskatchewan.
+- fosters student learning aligned with Teaching and Learning Pursuits described in the Learning Charter of the University of Saskatchewan.

 A CCR activity is NOT